PMunch/protobuf-nim/README.rst

 procs are simply named ``write`` and are only differentiated by their types.
-This write procedure takes two arguments plus an optional third parameter, the ``Stream`` to write to, an instance of the message type to write, and a boolean telling it to prepend the message with a varint of it's length or not.
+This write procedure takes two arguments plus an optional third parameter, the ``Stream`` to write to, an instance of the message type to write, and a boolean telling it to prepend the message with a varint of its length or not.
 This boolean is used for internal purposes, but might also come in handy if you want to stream multiple messages as described in https://developers.google.com/protocol-buffers/docs/techniques#streaming.